nextcloud/ansible-collection-nextcloud-admin/README.md

 Defines various method for retrieving a TLS certificate.
 -   **self-signed**: generate a _one year_ self-signed certificate for the trusted domain on the remote host and store it in _/etc/ssl_.
--   **signed**: copy provided signed certificate for the trusted domain to the remote host or in /etc/ssl by default.
   Uses:

 ```yaml